-I’m often asked about whether or not coffee is good or bad for us so I wanted to give you some more information about this, which will also apply to strong teas that, like coffee, are toxic.
+I’m often asked about whether or not coffee is good or bad for us so I wanted to give you some more information about this, which will also apply to strong teas.
 Some of us seem to be able to tolerate caffeine better than others.
 I recommend that heavy coffee drinkers, that is those who consume more than 2-3 cups of instant coffee a day or who have more than one filter coffee a day (cappuccino, latte’s, espresso, long black, etc) in particular take steps to reduce caffeine intake.

 I have been asked is the “buzz” of energy from coffee bad for me?
 Many people think, “I can’t get up and out in the morning without my coffee.”